 Themes & Readings

-Starting in May 2017, at each meetup one of our members has chosen a theme loosely connected to editorial or content marketing and select readings for discussion.
-Here are some of the topics we have covered so far.
+Every month, one of our members choses a theme and readings for discussion.
+Here are some of the topics that we've covered so far.

 The gig economy, precarity, & mental health